tk-notes/lucas-meier-blog/content/posts/2021/06/e2e_in_the_browser/index.md

 So, the problem with the browser is not that it makes it difficult to implement E2E encryption.
-In fact, from the application developer's perspective, the browser is a perfectly adequate platform on which to build an E2E encrypted application.
+In fact, from the application developer's perspective, the browser is a perfectly adequate platform for an E2E encrypted application.

-The problem is that users should have much more suspicion in your application.
+The problem is that users should be more suspicious of your application.

-The advantage of web applications is that they require no installation process.
+The advantage of web apps is that they require no installation process.
-You can give someone a link to your application, and then they can navigate to that link, download the webpage on the fly, and are then immediately using the application.
-It's a very frictionless process, and ultimately very convenient.
+You give someone a link to your application, they navigate to that link, download the webpage on the fly, and are then immediately using the application.
+It's a very frictionless and convenient process.

 This is also why E2E encryption in the browser is suspicious.

-The problem here is that you download a new version of the application each time you use it.
-This means that you need to trust that the application isn't maliciously implemented each time you use it.
-Contrast this with a native application, where once it's installed, you can choose whether or not you want to update it, and wait until other people have vetted a new version.
+The problem is that you download a new version of the application each time you use it.
+This means that you need to trust that the application isn't compromised each time you use it.
+Contrast this
+with a native application.
+Once it's installed, you can choose whether or not you want to update it, and wait until other people have vetted a new version.

-A maliciously implemented application would completely break the security model of E2E encryption.
-For example, a chat application could simply send whatever plaintext messages you type into the application to some other server, and log all of your communication.
+A compromised application would completely break the security model of E2E encryption.
+For example, a chat application could simply collect all the messages you type out, logging all of your communication.

+Because of TLS,
+a third-party can't pretend to serve you that application.
+Rather, you need to trust the providers of the application to not have done anything fishy.

+Needing to trust the developers each time you use the application is at odds with the typical claims around E2E encryption.
+Many applications claim to not require any trust from their users, despite serving them code dynamically.

 ## Targeted Attacks